ThomasQTruong/VeryScuffedCobblemonBreeding/README.md

         - No differing egg groups.
         - No Undiscovered egg group.
         - No double ditto.
+        - Ditto breeding can be disabled.
     - 3 IVs randomly get inherited from either parent.
-        - Unless breeding items come out.
+        - Unless breeding items are used (i.e. *power belt* and *destiny knot*).
     - EVs get reset.
-    - Nature gets RNG'd since no Everstone in the game currently.
     - Friendship gets randomized.
     - Gender gets randomized based on the Cobblemon's gender ratio.
     - Ability gets randomized.
         - Hidden abilities are supported.
           - 60% chance to pass down if either parents have a hidden ability.
+          - Can be disabled in config.

 ## Download
 - [Github](https://github.com/ThomasQTruong/VeryScuffedCobblemonBreeding/releases)